emrevera/3D-Cube/README.md

 # Rotating 3D Cube

-This is just a CSS 3D cube of which you can control the rotation using Js.
+This is just a CSS 3D cube of which you can control the rotation and scale using Js.